some-natalie/some-natalie/_posts/2023-10-13-diy-updates-on-runners.md

         fi
 ```

 This is surprisingly good!
-Staying on the latest updates within [Raspberry Pi OS](https://www.raspberrypi.com/software/) (or any Debian or Ubuntu based system) is now boring, easy, and undramatic.
+Staying on the latest updates within [Raspberry Pi OS](https://www.raspberrypi.com/software/) (or any Debian or Ubuntu based system) is now boring, easy, and automated.
 I get to leverage the fact that the upstream developers put a ton of time and testing into packaging their software and it’s one more chore I don’t have to do.

-For the Red Hat based distributions, it’d only change a little to look more like 👇
+For the Red Hat based distributions, it’d only change a little to look more like 👇 for updates.

 ```yaml
 dnf-updates: